winterock/winterock.githhub.io/_posts/2020-04-15-mind-manipulation-part-1.md

  - how to quit bad behaviors, like smoking
  - how to deal with procrastination
  - ...

 From time to time, I read about different studies, tried out various suggestions.
 But it just didn't work.
-Frustration visited me quite often.
+Frustration visits me quite often.
 Giving up is my daily routine.

 After a long time fighting with my own imperfectness, I recently have taken a deep look into my own thought process through a thorough self-retrospection.